Brick-Studios/BeastArena/README.md

 - Indent your code with 4 spaces.

-- Curly braces on a seperate line, except if the code inside the block is only one line.
+- Curly braces on the same line as the statement or function except if there is only one line in the code block.
-So both

 ```c++
 if (condition)